kapil-git-1226/DocDesk/README.md

 ### DocDesk
 An interactive and modern document management system built with React, featuring a dark-themed UI, intuitive interactions, and a flexible drag-and-drop workspace.
-- Note : Its without backend
+- Note : It's without backend

 ### ✨ Features
 - Create, manage, and customize document cards: